ufosc/Jukebox-Frontend/README.md

 npm run dev
 ```

+When prompted with a login page, just enter any text into the fields and submit it.

 Now that you have the project running, let's explore how you can contribute and make a meaningful impact

 ### Making Contributions